GithubArnavSharma/Traffic-Sign-Prediction/README.md

 # Traffic-Sign-Prediction
-Image Classification Task using a Convolutional Neural Netwokr on Traffic Signs.
+Image Classification Task using a Convolutional Neural Network on Traffic Signs.

 Neural Network Framework: Keras API from Tensorflow